Traditional Baccalaureate Program

 or a Group session & tour for current high school students - Space is limited.
 Reserve your seat today.

 Succeeding in the demanding and rewarding field of Nursing requires a first-rate education.
 As a university committed to undergraduate education, Rutgers, the State University of New Jersey, provides a baccalaureate program of exceptional academic quality for those entering the profession of nursing.
 The School of Nursing offers a comprehensive four-year Bachelor of Science degree in nursing for those pursuing a career in the profession of nursing.

-The Generic Baccalaureate program offered in Newark, New Brunswick and the Blackwood campus of Camden Community College is a full-time, 4-year program.
+The Traditional Baccalaureate program offered in Newark, New Brunswick and the Blackwood campus of Camden Community College is a full-time, 4-year program.

 An honors program is available for high-achieving students beginning sophomore year - View Honors program information